-This model was sold out years ago.
-Other versions are still easily obtainable.
-This bus was the last of the nine originally imported by NSW private operators, then taken over by NSW DRTT.
+This model was sold out years ago, although other versions are still available.
+The original bus was the last of the nine originally imported by NSW private operators, then taken over by NSW DRTT.
 Believed to have passed to Rover Motors, Cessnock.
 Sadly no TD1s survive in preservation in Australia, and very few in UK.

 M/O 1009 Rt 392

 This was the first new government bus that was built for the newly formed NSW Department of Road Transport and Tramways (DRTT).
 It was new in December 1933 with a Syd Wood 51 seat body, and it was based in Burwood Depot.
 Beautifully detailed with an enclosed rear staircase that differs from some other Leyland Titans.

 In the collection of Sydney Bus Museum, the full-size prototype of this bus model is amongst the last half-cab double-deckers built for Sydney in 1952.